AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 But, wait, I was looking for justification for squaring `K`.
 That's what the paper does.
 Does it say why?

-"[...] in order to remain congruent with the most widely used cost functions, we will, for the purpose of illustration, use thesum of the squared algorithmic differences."
+> [...] in order to remain congruent with the most widely used cost functions, we will, for the purpose of illustration, use thesum of the squared algorithmic differences.

 Oh, so there is no reason.
 To be clear, there is a clearly right thing to do here; use the sum of Ks, not squared Ks.
 We may also want to divide by our number of datapoints to get the mean `K` error rather than just the total error.
 I don't think the author's thought very hard about what the loss should be.
 For much of the paper this odd, clearly wrong loss function will be used.